-The 2019 Division I Women’s College Cup will be held on Friday, Dec.
-6 and Sunday, Dec.
+The 2019 Division I Women’s College Cup will continue with the national championship on Sunday, Dec.
 8, in Avaya Stadium in San Jose, California.
+We know the finalists: North Carolina vs. Stanford.

 Here is the full schedule: